-To improve the performance of the numerical scheme it is possible to include reordering of the mesh (renumbering of the element and node numbers).
+To improve the performance of the numerical scheme when using only one subdomain in the simulation it is possible to include reordering of the mesh

+(renumbering of the element and node numbers).
 This can significantly speed up the computational time by optimizing the memory access.
+If reordering is included, the numbering of the elements and nodes in the log file and in the output dfsu files will be different compared to the numbering in the input mesh.